 Not on EWG’s database, but it has retinol so I can assume the rating would not be within my desired range.

 Whew!
 I think that’s it.
 Looking at this I use waaay too many products.
 So where to start?
-My plan is to switch over items as I’m running out, which means I’ll start with my shampoo and body wash.
-So tune in next week to my reviews on the non-toxic brands that I try out.
+My plan is to switch over items as I’m running out.
+So, I’ll start with my shampoo and body wash.
+So tune in for the next few months to my reviews on the non-toxic brands that I try out.